 Make Your Way Back From Thyroid Disorders

 Have you gone to labs and were told the results were normal, only to have recurring thyroid symptoms you had always had before you began hormone therapy?
 Did you know that EVERY cell in a person’s body has receptor positions for thyroid hormone?
 Did you know the most regular source of hypothyroidism has nothing to do with a problem in a person’s thyroid gland but their immune system?
 What else could be attacking your thyroid if your immune system is attacking it?
+At Revive Medical Center we know all about this.
 This vital part of the human body directly impacts the metabolism that is happening within the body.
 People who experience this particular gland’s issues may be inflicted with many different complications with their health, including weight issues, mood swings, and energy levels that a person may experience.

 Common warning signs:

 - Weight gain, with a low-calorie diet or not